House Leveling in Kansas City

 - Stairstep cracks in exterior brick or masonry

-If you have determined that your home needs professional attention, do know that the methods utilized for repairing it back to its original state will depend on the type of foundation you have.
+If you have determined that your home needs professional attention, do know that the methods utilized for repairing it back to its original state will depend on the type of house foundation you have.
 Here’s a bit more information about each type.

 The most common cause of foundation unevenness with slab foundations is soil that has become unstable.
 Although the earth beneath your foundation may have been unaffected, at first, environmental factors like extreme dryness or moisture at different times of the year can cause dramatic expansion and contraction.